-Table 2 lists treatment-emergent adverse reactions which were reported by $\geq 5\%$ of Depakotetreated patients and for which the incidence was greater than in the placebo group, in the placebo-controlled trial of adjunctive therapy for treatment of complex partial seizures.
+Table 4 lists treatment-emergent adverse reactions which were reported by $\geq 5\%$ of Depakote-treated patients and for which the incidence was greater than in the placebo group, in the placebo-controlled trial of adjunctive therapy for treatment of complex partial seizures.
 Since patients were also treated with other antiepilepsy drugs, it is not possible, in most cases, to determine whether the following adverse reactions can be ascribed to Depakote alone, or the combination of Depakote and other antiepilepsy drugs.

-Table 2.
-Adverse Reactions Reported by ≥ 5% of Patients Treated with Valproate During Placebo-Controlled Trial of Adjunctive Therapy for Complex Partial Seizures
+Table 4.
+Adverse Reactions Reported by $\geq 5\%$ of Patients Treated with Valproate During

+Placebo-Controlled Trial of Adjunctive Therapy for Complex Partial Seizures

-Body System/Event Depakote (n = 77) % Placebo (n = 70) %
+Body System/Event Depakote Placebo

+(N=77) (N=70)

+% %

 Body as a Whole

 Headache 31 21

 Asthenia 27 7

 Fever 6 4

-Gastrointestinal System
+Gastrointestinal System •

 Nausea 48 14

 Vomiting 27 7

 Abdominal Pain 23 6

 Diarrhea 13 6

 Anorexia 12 0

 Dyspepsia 8 4

 Constipation 5 1

-Nervous System
+Nervous System •

 Somnolence 27 11

 Tremor 25 6

 Dizziness 25 13

 Diplopia 16 9

 Amblyopia/Blurred Vision 12 9

 Ataxia 8 1

 Nystagmus 8 1

 Emotional Lability 6 4

 Thinking Abnormal 6 0

 Amnesia 5 1

-Respiratory System
+Respiratory System •

 Flu Syndrome 12 9

 Infection 12 6

 Bronchitis 5 1

 Rhinitis 5 4

 Other

 Alopecia 6 1

 Weight Loss 6 0

-Table 3 lists treatment-emergent adverse reactions which were reported by $\geq 5\%$ of patients in the high dose valproate group, and for which the incidence was greater than in the low dose group, in a controlled trial of Depakote monotherapy treatment of complex partial seizures.
+Table 5 lists treatment-emergent adverse reactions which were reported by $\geq 5\%$ of patients in the high dose valproate group, and for which the incidence was greater than in the low dose group, in a controlled trial of Depakote monotherapy treatment of complex partial seizures.
 Since patients were being titrated off another antiepilepsy drug during the first portion of the trial, it is not possible, in many cases, to determine whether the following adverse reactions can be ascribed to Depakote alone, or the combination of valproate and other antiepilepsy drugs.

-Table 3.
+Table 5.
 Adverse Reactions Reported by ≥ 5% of Patients in the High Dose Group in the Controlled Trial of Valproate Monotherapy for Complex Partial Seizures1

-Body System/Event High Dose (n = 131) % Low Dose (n = 134) %
+Body System/Event High Dose (n=131) % Low Dose (n=134)

 Body as a Whole

 Asthenia 21 10

-Digestive System
+Digestive System -

 Nausea 34 26

 Diarrhea 23 19

 Vomiting 23 15

 Abdominal Pain 12 9

 Anorexia 11 4

 Dyspepsia 11 10

 Hemic/Lymphatic System

 Thrombocytopenia 24 1

 Ecchymosis 5 4

-Metabolic/Nutritional
+Metabolic/Nutritional - '

 Weight Gain 9 4

 Peripheral Edema 8 3

 Nervous System

 Tremor 57 19

 Somnolence 30 18

 Dizziness 18 13

 Insomnia 15 9

 Nervousness 11 7

 Amnesia 7 4

 Nystagmus 7 1

 Depression 5 4

 Respiratory System

 Infection 20 13

 Pharyngitis 8 2

 Dyspnea 5 1

 Skin and Appendages

 Alopecia 24 13

 Special Senses

 Amblyopia/Blurred Vision 8 4

 Tinnitus 7 1

-1 Headache was the only adverse event that and at an equal or greater incidence in the s in the high dose group
+1 Headache was the only adverse event that occurred in \geq 5% of patients in the high dose group and at an equal or greater incidence in the low dose group.